yafred/chess-explorer-go/README.md

 ## Quick start
   * Install [MongoDB Community Server](https://www.mongodb.com/try/download/community)
   * Download latest release of the tool chess-explorer for your platform [here](https://github.com/yafred/chess-explorer/releases)
-  * Gather data:
+  * Feed your database with games:
-    * `chess-explorer chesscom {username}` to gather data from https://www.chess.com
+    * `chess-explorer chesscom {username}` to download games from https://www.chess.com
-    * `chess-explorer lichess {username}` to gather data from https://lichess.org/
+    * `chess-explorer lichess {username}` to download games from https://lichess.org
-    * `chess-explorer lichess {username} --token {your lichess.org personal API access token}` to gather data from https://lichess.org/ at a higher speed
+    * `chess-explorer lichess {username} --token {your lichess.org personal API access token}` to download games from https://lichess.org at a higher speed
     * `chess-explorer pgntodb {path to your file or folder of PGN files}` to import data from PGN files you already have
   * Run the command `chess-explorer server`
-  * Browse your games on https://yafred.github.io/chess-explorer/v1/
+  * Browse your games on http://localhost:52825

 ## Alternate procedure (the one I prefer)
   * Install MongoDB and gather PGN files